by Rebecca Holland

 “We didn’t want these to be exhaustive, comprehensive, definitive guides,” Lindberg says.
 “We’re leaving out a lot of major tourist sights because you’re going to go those places on your own.
 We were deliberately super selective, and if you want more, see the concierge.”

-There are a few classic Chicago sights, like Wrigley Field, but the Conrad offers insider advice:
+There are a few classic Chicago sights, like Wrigley Field, but the Conrad offers insider tips:

 “Where to sit?
 We prefer the left-field side, so the sun isn’t glaring in our eyes.
 Just beyond third base is the Cubs’ bullpen, which isn’t even a proper pen but a strip of unenclosed grass and dirt right beside the stands.
 (You could reach out and grab one of John Lackey’s warm-up pitches.
 Don’t.)
 To eat?
 A Wrigley Field Smoky—smoked-beef sausage—garnished with tomato wedges, neon-green relish, and fiery-hot sports peppers.
 The peppers singe like a sunburn, but they’re obligatory.
 During the singalong, It’s “root, root, root for the Cuuuuub-bies,” not “home team.”
 And should you be in the outfield and lucky enough to catch a visiting-team home run, THROW THE BALL BACK.
 Your seatmates will be pleased.”